What is an antimicrobial plastic?

 Sustainable

-Microban protection actively inhibits the growth of microbes that will prematurely degrade plastics, helping extend product lifespan.
+Microban protection actively inhibits the growth of degrading microbes, helping extend product lifespan and minimizing waste.

 Safe to use

-Microban protection has undergone extensive independent laboratory testing and has a long history of safe use in a plethora of plastic products.
+Microban protection has undergone extensive independent laboratory testing and has a long history of safe use in plastic products.

 Food contact*

-Selected Microban technologies are food contact approved, being listed on EFSA, registered with the EPA, and permitted for use by the FDA.
+Selected Microban technologies are listed on EFSA, registered with the EPA, and permitted for use by the FDA in food-contact articles.

 Tried & trusted